 Ingredients

-This recipe calls for only 3 ingredients.
+This recipe calls for only three ingredients.

 Lemon - zest of 1 lemon + lemon juice - keep strawberry flavor strong without lemony flavor.